4806/ama/README.md

 notified when answers to an AMA are posted by 'following' that AMA.
 Once an AMA has been closed, it is archived and remains searchable.

 To vote and ask questions, a user must create a profile.
-They will be able to view their profile to see a history of their interactions, such as upvoting or asking questions.
+They will be able to view their profile to see which AMAs they have liked or created, and which other users they follow.
 Users can view other user profiles to see past activity, and can 'follow' them to be notifified when that user creates an AMA.
-Users will have various ways to sort AMAs, such as most recent,most questions asked, or AMAs created by 'Most Followed' users.
+Users will have various ways to sort AMAs, such as most recent, most questions asked, or AMAs created by 'Most Followed' users.

 ## Project BackLog